-Toby teaches and supervises dissertations on the Masters in Educational Leadership, co-leading the module on Effective Leadership and Change.
+Toby teaches and supervises dissertations on the Masters in Educational Leadership.

-Toby supervises PhD and EdD students with an interest in areas associated with his research and academic expertise, including:
+He supervises PhD and EdD students with an interest in areas associated with his research and academic expertise (see here for list: https://www.nottingham.ac.uk/research/groups/crelm/postgraduate-research/researchers.aspx), including:

 - educational leadership and leadership development, including approaches to improvement, change, effectiveness and innovation

-- school system governance, policy development and reform, including accountability models, 'middle tier' arrangements, local learning systems, networks and collaboration and the unintended consequences of reform.
+- school system governance, policy development and reform, including accountability models, 'middle tier' arrangements, place-based and local learning systems, networks and collaboration and the unintended consequences of reform.

-Toby's research is focussed on aspects of school leadership and school system governance and reform, in particular across local school systems.
-He is interested in the ways in which policy and… read more
+Toby's research is focussed on aspects of school leadership and school system governance and reform, in particular across local school systems and through networks.
+He is interested in the ways in… read more

-Toby's research is focussed on aspects of school leadership and school system governance and reform, in particular across local school systems.
+Toby's research is focussed on aspects of school leadership and school system governance and reform, in particular across local school systems and through networks.
 He is interested in the ways in which policy and practice interact to effect change, improvement and innovation, but also the unintended consequences of change, in particular in terms of equity and social justice.
 He is also interested in leadership development and the ways in which leaders make decisions.

 His work is informed by pragmatism and draws on a range of theoretical perspectives and methodological approaches, including governance, complexity, and neo-institutionalism as well as school improvement, effectiveness and leadership.

-- School leaders work and well-being in the pandemic, in partnership with Pat Thomson (UoN) and Nick Martindale (Uni of Oxford).
-Funded by ESRC IAA.
-See here for details: https://schoolleadersworkandwellbeing.com/
+- Leading in Lockdown - school leaders work and well-being in the pandemic, with Pat Thomson (UoN) and Nick Martindale (Uni of Oxford).
+2021-2023.
+Funded by ESRC IAA and CAPE.
+See https://schoolleadersworkandwellbeing.com/

-- EQuaLLS (Equity and Quality in Local Learning Systems), in partnership with Andy Noyes and Cath Gripton (UoN).
+- EQuaLLS (Equity and Quality in Local Learning Systems), with Prof Andy Noyes, Dr Cath Gripton and Dr Georgina Hudson (UoN) and Dr Tom Cowhitt (Uni of Glasgow).
+2021-2023.
 Funded by Wellcome Trust.
+See www.equalls.uk

-- Evaluation of the WELL (Western Excellence in Learning and Leadership) programme, in partnership with Mike Adkins (UoN) and Phllippa Cordingley/Bart Crisp (CUREE).
-Funded by Cumbria County Council.
+- Evaluation of the WELL (Western Excellence in Learning and Leadership) programme, with Dr Mike Adkins and Dr Georgina Hudson (UoN) and Phllippa Cordingley/Bart Crisp (CUREE).
+2021-2024.
+Funder Cumbria County Council.